thunderpush/thunderpush/README.rst

 from your Thunderpush server.
 As you can see, we instructed Thunder client to display logs, which can be helpful for debugging your application.

-For more examples of how to use Thunderpush, look into *examples/*.
+For more examples of how to use Thunderpush, look into `examples <https://github.com/kjagiello/thunderpush/tree/master/examples>`_.

 JavaScript client API
 =====================